Skip to Main Content

 In rare cases, you will have to collect all of your urine at home for 24 hours.
 To do this, you will get a special container from your provider and specific instructions to follow.

-To make the test more accurate, urine creatinine level may also be measured.
+To make the test more accurate, urine creatinine level may also be measured to allow calculating the ratio of albumin to creatinine in your urine.
 Creatinine is a chemical waste product of creatine.
 Creatine is a chemical made by the body that is used to supply energy to muscles.

 How to Prepare for the Test